oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 You will be presented with a page with details for downloading the kubeconfig file.
 Make sure the **OCI Cloud Shell Access** is the selected option.

-Look for the section with the download command, it will look like this :
+Look for the section with the download command, it will look something like this (yours of course will have a different OCID)

   ```
-oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaa<lots of stuff>aaa --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0
+oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.abababababj472oaexzkmkvm5lsue2usqfkrcizupdx64o2qg4dcsvt62fhrgq --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0  --kube-endpoint PUBLIC_ENDPOINT
 ```